-Unlike many emergency medicine groups burdened by high debt loads or constrained by external decision-makers, Core Clinical Partners was built from the ground up to remain nimble, flexible, and dedicated to our hospital partners even as market conditions evolve.
-Today, we are among the fastest growing, independently financed EM physician groups in the country.
+Unlike many Emergency Medicine groups burdened by high debt loads or constrained by external decision-makers, Core Clinical Partners is built to remain nimble, flexible, and dedicated to our hospital partners even as market conditions evolve.
+Today, we are among the fastest growing, independently financed Emergency Medicine physician groups in the country.

 The Emergency Department is the front door of the hospital and often gives new patients their first look at the facility.
 This initial experience is very important for future healthcare choices, so our clinical teams strive to make it an exceptional visit every time.

 We recognize that patient flow and efficiency drive much of the quality and experience in Emergency Medicine, so our clinical operations teams spend more time on site than others in the space.
 These process improvement projects drive key flow metrics which in turn allows for improvements in quality measures and patient experience.

 Another key piece of the equation is the local Medical Director, as this individual will help drive positive change on a daily basis.
 We select this individual very carefully and then support them with leadership training and mentorship as they develop.

 Core’s clinical and operational leaders bring decades of experience to process improvement initiatives, both on the hospital side and in physician services groups with national size and scale—but we combine that experience with a flexible and entrepreneurial environment built from the ground up to be dedicated to partnership and aligned with hospital goals.

 Core’s flexibility, dedication to partnership, and alignment with hospital goals enable clinicians on the ground to put patient experience at the heart of every encounter.
 We use technology, tablets, and real-time dashboards to collect additional information that helps us identify issues as they come up and sustain improvement in patient satisfaction for the long term.